 Looking Back on #GenZ in 2024

-What a year it's been - This season taught us a lot about Gen Z and how they’re reshaping the workplace—and this episode breaks it all down and weaves it together.
+The 2024 season taught us a lot about Gen Z and how they’re reshaping the workplace—and this episode breaks it all down and weaves it together.
 From career priorities to culture shifts, we're recapping the standout insights, biggest challenges, and game-changing opportunities for engaging Gen Z in the workplace.
-Whether you’re managing Gen Z or navigating the workforce as a Gen Zer, this episode has insights to set you up for success in 2025 and beyond.

 How Gen Z is Reimagining Human Resources and Workplace Environments